jrs-scott/Code-Retrospectives/README.md

 # Python Live Project - Code Retrospective

+## Table of Contents
+* Introduction
+* The Habit Tracker: starting an app from scratch
+* Craigslist App: Adding improvements to an existing app
+* Styling Changes: Front end updates to the main app
+* Overall Summary

-## Introduction
+### Introduction
 During my Python Live Project at the Tech Academy, I worked for two weeks with a development team of peers on a web application that facilitates a variety of microservices.
 The primary languages I used during this project were Python, HTML, CSS and the Django framework.
 Along with those languages I also utilized Git, Azure DevOps and Slack to coordinate with my team.
 I had the opportunity to create a new feature and improve existing apps.
 The user stories I completed involved both front and back end work, which provided a rounded development experience.
-Continue reading to see code snips and small examples of my work.

 ### The Creation of a Habit Tracker App
 The most substantial code I implemented was building an app that presented users the ability to make daily entries about their habits, and view the results of those entries displayed in a legible manner.
 This involved the following: